spilliams/terrascope/notes/thoughts.md

 # thoughts

-The CLI should make sure scopes don't have the same name as each other (or special characters, etc).
+- The CLI should make sure scopes don't have the same name as each other (or special characters, etc).
   Then we can use something like `{{scope.org}}` in a template file in a root.
+- People will probably want some kind of output wiring (not unlike Terragrunt's `dependency` blocks).
+This will likely have to be a new feature after v1 though.

+## The Core

+Here's the core of terraboots:

+- you don't need anything other than terraform to run it.
+This means its config files are dead simple.
+- it will tell you when it is improperly configured.
+This is important because configuration is confusing!
+And guardrails are just as important as docs.
+  This means the configs will all be in HCL, and the tool will validate them at runtime.
+- it can solve the `affected` problem quickly.
+This means it has to be performant.
+And maybe it has to be extensible, because people have different ideas of what it means to be "affected".
+- it can solve root dependencies quickly to generate a parallelizable task manifest.
+Again, it has to be performant.

+## CLI Command Structure

 How do I want the CLI to operate?
 What's its command structure?